-A trip to Gatineau Park a few weeks ago felt like a trip down memory lane.
+A trip to Gatineau Park feels like a trip down memory lane for me.
 I grew up in Ottawa so I spent a lot of my youth skiing at Camp Fortune and swimming in the park’s lakes.
 But it had been over three decades since I’d been back.
 And what a treat to find most of what I remember unchanged.

 Our base for exploring Gatineau Park was the Moulin Wakefield Inn, just 15 minutes away in Wakefield.
 From there we planned to cross-country ski in Gatineau Park for a few days but we’d built in some time to explore the pretty little town of Chelsea.